 The next PhD afternoon of the ACS will focus on time management, and will take place on the 12th of June 2020.
 The workshop will be organized by Carmen Rietdijk, a PhD coach at CDr Coaching.

 Time management is a challenge for many PhD candidates.
 Because research is inherently unpredictable creating a realistic planning can be hard, and sticking to that planning can be even harder.
 Setting the right priorities and dealing with setbacks are essential skills for successful PhD candidates.
 Learning and improving these skills will increase their productivity.

 The workshop will include practical tips and exercises that will be directly applied to each participant’s PhD project.
 As a result, spending one afternoon sharpening time management skills will pay for itself in an increase in efficiency.

-The workshop is open to all PhD candidates of the ACS, because time management is a valuable skill for everyone.
-More information on the upcoming PhD afternoon will follow.
+The workshop is open to all PhD candidates of ACS, because time management is a valuable skill for everyone.
+Click here for more information and registration.

 How PhD candidates increase their productivity in three simple steps!

 Are you struggling to keep up with the demands of your PhD?
 Are you working around the clock, while your to do list keeps growing?
 Is the amount of work preventing you from taking a much needed break?

 Carmen Rietdijk Ph.D

 During my PhD project I did not know how to stay happy and healthy while handling all my work.
 It was only after my PhD that I learned how to do this using three simple steps:

 Using these three steps, you too will be able to increase your productivity and take good care of your physical and mental health!
 In this article I will share my insights with you.